 The problem is that not all data is good data.
 Without proper data quality management process, it can lead to poor outcomes with potentially catastrophic consequences for the population and individual businesses as well as the wider economy.

-Yet, according to a survey of 1,800 senior business leaders in North America and Europe carried out by Price Waterhouse Coopers and Iron Mountain in 2019, “three quarters of organizations surveyed lack the skills and technology to use their data to gain an edge on competitors.
+Yet, according to a survey of 1,800 senior business leaders in North America and Europe carried out by PWC and Iron Mountain in 2019, “three quarters of organizations surveyed lack the skills and technology to use their data to gain an edge on competitors.
 Even further, three out of four companies haven't employed a data analyst, and out of companies that do, only one quarter are using these employees competently”.

-Bad Data Impacts on the Bottom line
+Bad Data Impacts on the Bottom Line

 IBM has estimated that bad data costs the U.S. economy around $3.1 trillion dollars each year.
 Additional research from Experian also found that bad data has a direct impact on the bottom line of 88% of American companies, with the average company losing around 12% of its total revenue.

-The fact is that the growth in the volume of data companies are accumulating seems to be inversely proportional to its quality with business leaders appearing to prefer to rely on their intuition when it comes to decision making.
+The fact is that the growth in the volume of data companies are accumulating seems to be inversely proportional to its quality with business leaders appearing to prefer to rely on their intuition when it comes to decision-making.

-Bad Data Equals Bad Decision Making
+Bad Data Equals Bad Decision-Making

 #1 At an energy services company, its inconsistent supplier data resulted in incorrect payments and increased costs of entering the same data multiple times.